Home » Blog » Entrepreneurship » How to Create and Sell Online Courses – The Beginner’s Guide

 How to Create and Sell Online Courses – The Beginner’s Guide

-by | May 4, 2018
+by | May 4, 2018 | Entrepreneurship

 Education and teaching have a long history of predominant elitism in the European tradition.

 Moreover, just a few hundred years ago, only a handful of wealthy men had access to scientific knowledge and the opportunity for research.
-It was not until 1873 that the very first higher educational institution for women was established in The University of Cambridge.
+It was not until 1873 that the very first higher educational institution for women was established at The University of Cambridge.

 Education is quite indisputably one of the most decisive and influential practices in human life.
 To express our support for education, AwardSpace created a special Web Hosting for Students Plan.
 You can sign up for this plan as long as you are an active student.
 That way, you’ll get one year of premium web hosting, completely free.
 And yet, the glaring privilege of attaining one unfolds itself in disturbing statistics provoking a debate on the true value of knowledge.